bryjai/challenges/Engineering/Algo/README.md

 Output pairs should be (Alice, Bob) and (Alice, Carol), so `[[1,2], [1,3]]`

 ### Answers
-Please provide your answer in the form of a pull request to <this> repository.
-You can use whatever programming language you want.
+Please provide your answer in the form of a public github repository created by you or a gist.
+Make sure your name is visible and send the link to jobs@bryj.ai.